Skopje: Religion

-Religious affiliation is diverse: Macedonians, Serbs, and Aromanians are mainly Orthodox, with the majority affiliated to the Macedonian Orthodox Church; Turks are almost entirely Muslim; those of Albanian ethnicity are largely Muslim, although Skopje also has a sizeable Roman Catholic Albanian minority, into which Mother Teresa was born; the Roma (Gypsies) represent a mixture (in almost equal numbers) of Muslim and Orthodox religious heritage.
+Religious affiliation is diverse: Macedonians, Serbs, and Aromanians are mainly Eastern Orthodox, with the majority affiliated to the Macedonian Orthodox Church; Turks are almost entirely Muslim; those of Albanian ethnicity are largely Muslim, although Skopje also has a sizeable Roman Catholic Albanian minority, into which Mother Teresa was born; the Roma (Gypsies) represent a mixture (in almost equal numbers) of Muslim and Orthodox religious heritage.

-According to the 2002 census, 68.5% of the population of Skopje belonged to the Eastern Orthodox Church, while 28.6% belonged to Islam.
+According to the 2002 census, 68.5% of the population of Skopje belonged to the Eastern Orthodox Church, whilst 28.6% belonged to Islam.
 The city also had Catholic (0.5%) and Protestant (0.04%) minorities.
 The Catholics are served by the Latin bishopric of Skopje, in which is also vested the Byzantine Catholic Apostolic Exarchate of Macedonia.

 Until World War II, Skopje had a significant Jewish minority which mainly descended from Spanish Sephardis who had escaped the Inquisition.
 The community comprised 2,424 members in 1939 (representing about 3% of the city population), but most of them were deported and killed by Nazis.
 After the war, most of the survivors settled in Israel.
 Today the city has around 200 Jewish inhabitants (about 0.04% of the population).

 Because of its 520-year Ottoman past, and the fact that many of its inhabitants today are Muslims, Skopje has more mosques than churches.
 Religious communities often complain about the lack of infrastructure and new places of worship are often built.
-Skopje is the seat of many Macedonian religious organizations, such as the Macedonian Orthodox Church and the Islamic Religious Union of Macedonia.
+Skopje is the seat of many Macedonian religious organisations, such as the Macedonian Orthodox Church and the Islamic Religious Union of Macedonia.
 It has an Orthodox cathedral and seminary, several madrasahs, a Roman Catholic cathedral and a synagogue.

 Health

-Skopje has several public and private hospitals and specialized medical institutions, such as the Filip II Hospital, a psychiatric hospital, two obstetric hospitals, a gerontology hospital and institutes for respiratory and ocular diseases.
+Skopje has several public and private hospitals and specialised medical institutions, such as the Filip II Hospital, a psychiatric hospital, two obstetric hospitals, a gerontology hospital, and institutes for respiratory and ocular diseases.
 In 2012, Skopje had a ratio of one physician per 251.6 inhabitants, a figure higher than the national ratio (one per 370.9).
 The ratio of medical specialists was also higher than in the rest of the country.
 However, the ratio of hospital beds, pharmacists and dentists was lower in Skopje.
 The population in Skopje enjoys better health standards than other Macedonians.
 In 2010, the mortality rate was at 8.6‰ in Skopje and 9.3‰ on the national level.
 The infant mortality rate was at 6.8‰ in Skopje and 7.6‰ in North Macedonia.